Timber Decking Cost

 You should be careful if you have IPE, Teak or exotic wood decking as this is naturally oily anyway, so you should try not to apply as much as this type of wood will not absorb excess oil.

-Alternatives to Timber Decking
+Timber Decking Alternatives

 If timber decking is not for you, you may want to consider the following alternatives: